bucketeer-io/bucketeer-docs/docs/getting-started/create-bucketeer-account.md

 :::note

-If you are using the Bucketeer system, to create an Admin account you need to get in touch with the Bucketeer team.
+If you are using the Bucketeer system, to create an Admin account, you need to contact the Bucketeer team.

-As a open-souce project, you also can host your own Buckteers version and create an Admin account for your.
+As an open-source project, you can host your Buckteers version and create an Admin account.

 :::

-## Creating an Enviroment account
+## Creating an Environment account

-To add a new member to a Buckteer organization, an Admin needs to create an Enviroment account.
+To add a new member to a Buckteer organization, an Admin needs to create an Environment account.

 :::note

-Only Admins are capable of creating Enviroment accounts.
+Only Admins are capable of creating Environment accounts.

 :::

-As an Admin, you can follow the steps below to crate an Enviroment account for a new user:
+As an Admin, you can follow the steps below to create an Environment account for a new user:

 1. Access the [Bucketeer Dashboard](https://dev.bucketeer.jp/) using your Admin account credentials.
 2. Select the desired project environment from the available options.